jro31/jethro-codes/_articles/my-story.md

 I didn't fancy travelling in a world in lockdown, and with so much uncertainty, I just wanted _a_ secure income, no matter how it came.

-Now though, with the world starting to open up again, the time felt right to living how I want to live.
+Now though, with the world starting to open up, the time felt right to start living how I want to live.
 Or at least trying to.

 There's a dilemma that all of us regularly face in our daily lives.
 Do we live for the moment, or do we plan for the future?

 Everytime we go to a shop and see something that we want to buy, or we think about quitting our job, or we decide whether to have the healthy or the unhealthy option in a restaurant, we face that one dilemma.

-Do I want to some pleasure now at the cost of a debt that I'll have to pay later, or do I make my decisions with an eye on the future?
+Do I want to some pleasure now at the cost of a debt that I'll have to pay later?

 That was the exact dilemma that I lived with before leaving Bangkok.